-One of the ways of increasing the seronin levels is to consume foods with a high percentage of vitamin B6 and L-tryptophan.
-These sources include cheese, chicken, eggs, fish, milk, walnuts, peanut butter, soy, and turkey.
-Another way would be to use 5-HTP and vitamin B6 supplementation.
-This will help your body to produce more serotonin and to control the pain.
+One of the ways of increasing the serotonin levels is eating food with a high percentage of vitamin B6 and L-tryptophan.
+Some of these sources are cheese, chicken, eggs, fish, milk, walnuts, peanut butter, soy and turkey.
+Another way would be using 5-HTP and vitamin B6 supplementation.
+This will help your body to synthesize more serotonin and to control the pain.

 An important source of this element are the Griffonia Simplicifolia seeds

-This is merely information and it should not be used to diagnose or treat a disease.
+We want to remind you that this is merely information and it should not be used to diagnose or treat any disease.
 In any case, you should consult a doctor for a diagnosis or treatment.
-This information cannot replace the advice of a professional doctor.
+This information cannot replace the advice of a professional.
 You should not use this information to diagnose a health problem or illness without consulting your doctor.
 Contact your doctor if you have any questions or concerns.

 5-HTP and Insomnia

-Do you suffer insomnia?
-Do you have problems to fall asleep?
-Do you have trouble sleeping throughout the night?
-Do you wake up in the morning feeling drowsy and exhausted?
+Do you suffer insomnia, have problems to fall asleep or you wake up in the morning feeling drowsy and exhausted?

 If so, you are not the only one.
 In fact, one out of three people suffers from insomnia or have trouble falling asleep or staying asleep all night.